-Mustang Media Group Wins 46 Awards
+Mustang Media Group Receives 46 Awards

 Mustang Media Group (MMG), the Cal Poly Journalism Department’s student-run media organization, received national recognition from three of college media’s most distinguished organizations — California College Media Association (CCMA), Associated Collegiate Press (ACP) and College Media Business and Advertising Managers (CMBAM).
 Every platform of MMG earned awards on behalf of the organization, and several students were recognized for their personal accomplishments.